bnorton/resume/README.md

 Running + Backpacking + Paleo
 ...with 2 commas: Passionate, Thoughtful, Nerd

+__Software Philosophy__: The _user experience_ is paramount.

 ##Currently:

 ####Software Engineer - Involver (acq. by Oracle)
 ######September 2011 - Now
-> Building a Social Network Marketing Platform on _Backbone + Rails_.
+> Building a Network Marketing Platform on _Rails, Backbone, Solr, MySQL_.

-> Agile, TDD, with a focus on providing immediate user value.
+> TDD/BDD, to provide immediate customer/user value.

-> The Product and the integrity of the __user experience__ is of utmost importance.

 > I spend 40% of my time in _JavaScript_, 40% in _Rails_ and the rest in _HTML/CSS_.